Lavicola/Nepflow/README.md

 If the Datamodel is broken down into the most important parts it would look like this:
 ![First Draft](https://raw.githubusercontent.com/Lavicola/Nepflow/master/db_schemaBrokendown.svg)

-### Species, Clone, User and Nepenthes
+### Label, Clone, Specimen and User
-- A species is a specific Nepenthes such as "villosa".
+- A Label(Species/Primary Hybrid) is a specific Nepenthes such as "villosa".
-- A species has a Clone which can either be "seedgrown", but also clones which are propagted in an a Laboratory(Producer) with a specific code (e.g. BE-3225)
+- A Label has Clones which can be "seedgrown" or "IV" (propagted in an a Laboratory with a specific code e.g. BE-3225)
-- A user grows specific Nepenthes, which can either represent a specific clone (once again either "seedgrown" or "propagted") &rarr; A missing "Producer" Edge means the Clone must be Seedgrown
+- A user grows specific "Specimens", which can either represent a specific clone (once again either "seedgrown" or "IV")

-&rarr; Through the "Species" node it is later possible to find out how many different, unique clones, but also seedgrown specimens exist for them
+&rarr; Through the "Label" node it is later possible to find out how many different, unique clones, but also seedgrown specimens exist.
-&rarr; A User grows "Nepenthes".
-Via traversing the "Clone" and the "Species" can be found.
-This prevents super Nodes in Clones and also enables a clearer Datamodel.
+&rarr; A User grows "Specimens".
+Via traversing (Specimen --> Clone --> Label) the information can be retrieved.

-### FlowerOffer
+### PollenOffer
-Since the goal is to combine a PollenExchange with a familytree for Nepenthes a User must be able to "publish" a new "FlowerOffer".
-This FlowerOffer contains relationships to the User and the flowering Nepenthes he offers.
+Since the goal is to combine a PollenExchange with a familytree for Nepenthes a User must be able to "publish" a new "PollenOffer".
+This PollenOffer contains relationships to the User and the flowering Nepenthes (more concrete to a specific Specimen).

-&rarr; Using the "flowers" relationship to a "FlowerOffer", the Question "how often did a specific Nepenthes bloom" answered, but also more general Questions.
+&rarr; Using the amount of "PollenOffer" Nodes for a specific Specimen the Question "How often did the Specimen flower" can be answered using
+&rarr; with a specific relationship (HAS_FLOWERED and FLOWERED) the current and old PollenOffer can be quickly found (specimen-[HAS_FLOWERED|FLOWERED]

-### Datamodel(Species)
+### Datamodel(Label/Species)
 While the first Datamodel gives an Overview, it is missing the functinality for the PollenExchange.
-Therefore the following Datamodel shows an Example on how the Datamodel looks like after a Trade(PollenExchange), if two
+Therefore the following Datamodel shows an Example on how the Datamodel looks like after a Trade, if two
 Users have the same Species.
 ![First Draft](https://github.com/Lavicola/Nepflow/blob/master/DatamodelSpecies.png)
 The Datamodel shows two different Clones of the same species.
 A User with an open FlowerOffer is able to initiate a Trade where he offers a specific FlowerOffer.
 For the start relationship the other Party has a "pending".
 Using this Information the User can then either "accept" or "refuse" the trade.
 If the Edge is "accepted" both Parties can confirm a new "Grex" once they received their seeds.
-&rarr; Using this Datamodel it is possible to prevent User creating duplicate Trades
-&rarr; Using the "initiate" edge we can track the amount of Trades a specific User initiated.
+&rarr; Using Nodes User <--Trade --> PollenOffer it is possible to detect/prevent duplicate Trades &rarr; Using the "initiate" edge we can track the amount of Trades a specific User initiated.
 &rarr; Using the "results_in" edge we can detect how many Trade actually resulted in a new Grex, which means we are able to track the amount of failures e.g. User did not send seed back or seeds were faulty.
-&rarr; Using this Datamodel the offspring results in a new clone Node with a relation to the Species
+&rarr; Using this Datamodel the offspring results in a new clone Node with a relation to the Species and Grex   ( Grex --> Clone --> Label)

 ### Class Diagram Clones